turbot/steampipe-plugin-trello/docs/tables/trello_search_board.md

 A board represents a project or a high-level category.
 Within a board, you can create lists and cards to organize your work.

-**You must always include at least one search term when searching** in the where or join clause using the `query` column.
+**You must always include at least one search term** in the where or join clause using the `query` column.
 You can narrow the results using the search qualifiers in any combination.
 See [Trello search](https://trello.com/search) for details on the Trello query syntax.

 ## Examples